Signs It’s Time For a New Eating Disorder Therapist

 Your Therapist Defines Recovery for You

 Recovery is a personal journey, and what works for one person may not work for another.
-If your therapist is setting arbitrary recovery goals that don’t align with your values or aspirations, it may be a sign that they are not listening to your needs or respecting your individuality.
+If your therapist is setting arbitrary recovery goals that don’t align with your values or aspirations, this is about them, not you.
+Recovery that is externally defined rather than defined by the client becomes another “ideal” to measure up to.
+What if YOU could define your own recovery?
+What if your values and vision for your ideal life could lead the way?

 Most Sessions Are About Food Intake

 While it’s important to discuss food intake during therapy for an eating disorder, it shouldn’t be the sole focus.
-A good therapist will also focus on underlying triggers, relational patterns, and emotions.
-If most of your sessions revolve around what you did or didn’t eat that week, it might be time to look for a new therapist.
+A good therapist will also focus on underlying triggers: relational patterns, trauma, unmet needs, thought patterns, core wounds, emotions, social identities and life stressors.
+If most of your sessions revolve around what you did or didn’t eat that week, sessions probably feel repetitive and futile.
+You deserve an approach that gets to the root of your suffering, so that healing can last a lifetime.

 Neurodivergent Accommodations Are Not Honored

-Given the high overlap of eating disorders with various forms of neurodivergence, such as OCD, Autism, and ADHD, it’s crucial for therapists to provide accommodations for neurodivergent clients.
-If your therapist does not assess for or honor neurodivergent accommodations, it may be a signal to find a new therapist who will.
+Given the high overlap of eating disorders with various forms of neurodivergence, such as OCD, Autism, and ADHD, it’s crucial for therapists to augment treatment approaches to be affirming and to have knowledge of neurodivergent experiences such as masking, ableism, sensory challenges, difficulties with self trust, special interests, attention differences, emotional processing differences, communication style differences, etc. If your therapist does not assess for or honor neurodivergent experiences of food and body, it may be a signal to find a new therapist who will.

 Sessions Consistently Feel Like Lectures